Martin McAleese

 Martin McAleese (born 24 March 1951) is an Irish politician, dentist and accountant who has served as the Chancellor of Dublin City University since August 2011.
 He served as a Senator from 2011 to 2013, after being Nominated by the Taoiseach.
-He is the husband of the 8th President of Ireland, Mary McAleese.
+He is the husband of former president of Ireland, Mary McAleese.

 Early life, education and family

 McAleese was born in Belfast in 1951.
 He was educated at St Mary's Christian Brothers' Grammar School, Belfast.
 He then studied at Queen's University Belfast, obtaining an honours Bachelor of Science in Physics.
 He played Gaelic football for the Antrim Minors and was captain of the team in 1969.
 In 1972, after he graduated he moved to Dublin and trained there as an accountant with the chartered accountancy firm of Stokes, Kennedy, Crowley.
 He later worked as financial controller for an Aer Lingus subsidiary.

 McAleese married Mary Leneghan in 1976.
 The couple resided in Scholarstown, Dublin, for a short period, and then for almost twelve years near Ratoath, County Meath.
 In 1980, he returned to full-time education at Trinity College Dublin, to study as a dentist, subsequently moving back, with his family, to Northern Ireland, where he practised as a dentist in Crossmaglen and Bessbrook, County Armagh.